 Personal, one-on-one tutoring is offered to encourage and build academic excellence.
 All students are eligible to receive tutoring as needed.
-Students functioning two grade levels below their respective grade will be recommended to participate in our tutoring program.
+Tutors are available to meet with students on campus during school hours.
+Students may be referred to supplemental tutoring if a teacher identifies a need or if it is listed as a required component of an established intervention plan.